dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/zapier.md

 Zapier is a product that allows you to automate your workflow by providing a connecting bridge between a variety of apps and services.
 If you have a Zapier account, you can use Screendoor's triggers to add great integrations with the [apps](https://zapier.com/zapbook/) your team uses regularly.

 For example, the DOBT team onboards new employees with a Screendoor form.
-Once they have submitted their form, we use Zapier to post a welcome mesage to [Slack](http://www.slack.com):
+Once they have submitted their form, we use Zapier to post a welcome message to [Slack](http://www.slack.com):

 ![Welcome message via Zapier.](../images/zapier_1.png)